Katsarski/scylla_cassandra_stress_app/README.md

 ## Known issues

 - The printed/stored output process/test duration also includes a ~15 seconds overhead due to the time it takes to spin up the `scylladb/cassandra-stress` container
-- The printed/stored output process/test duration does not properly calculate the elapsed time and can differ to up to +1 second
+- The printed/stored output process/test duration does not properly round the seconds elapsed time and can differ to up to +1 second (excluding the time it takes to spin up the `scylladb/cassandra-stress` container)